bdeweygit/unity-swiftui/README.md

 # unity-swiftui

-This is a _reference project_ for those that want to use [Unity as a Library](https://unity.com/features/unity-as-a-library) in their SwiftUI iOS app.
+This is a _reference project_ for how to integrate [Unity as a Library](https://unity.com/features/unity-as-a-library) with a SwiftUI iOS app.
 Unity's [existing iOS documentation](https://github.com/Unity-Technologies/uaal-example/blob/master/docs/ios.md) only demonstrates UAAL with UIKit/Objective-C projects and lacks illustrative examples of native-to-unity state flow, control of the Unity view, and automated integration of Unity's build output.

 ![Screen recording](recording.gif)